swimhelenhsu/StaRSFine/Fall2018Report.md

   <img src="https://github.com/AguaClara/StaRSFine/blob/master/Images/ChristmasTree1Circle.png?raw=true" width="150" />
   <img src="https://github.com/AguaClara/StaRSFine/blob/master/Images/ChristmasTree2Circle.png?raw=true" width="150" />
   <img src="https://github.com/AguaClara/StaRSFine/blob/master/Images/ChristmasTree3Circle.png?raw=true" width="150" />
-<p align="center"> <b> Figure 5</b>: Images of the edited design to fit in 4-Inch PVC
+<p align="center"> <b> Figure 5</b>: Images of the front and top faces of the edited design - rounded to fit in 4-inch diameter PVC pipe
 </p>

-[**Jonathan: I'm not sure what the right most image actually is.**]
-[**Jonathan: I would also suggest that you add an image showing the direction the water flows in this apparatus, as well as saying that the sand will not also flow out.**]

 The apparatus was constructed to scale and will be further fabricated in the future.
 In the meantime, the 3D printed structure was sanded to fit tightly into the pipe.
 The wings on the design were structured together by blocks of PVC and secured so the wings could withstand the force from filtration.